 Not many people know this, but it’s possible and perfectly fine to wash rubber bath mats in the washing machine, and here we will show you how to do that.

-Step 1: Place the rubber bath mat inside of the washing machine.
+Step 1: Place the mat inside of the washing machine.
 Add a couple of towels or some regular laundry in there too.

 Step 2: Add your usual laundry detergent and put it on a gentle cycle with either warm or cold water.